Azornes/XboxGameBarDesktopBypass/README.md

 - F12 - Panic button

 ## Bugs:
--Sometimes XboxGameBar doesn't detect Magnifixer, so if this happens, try again by closing Magnifixer (press F4 or manually) and press again F1
+- Sometimes XboxGameBar doesn't detect Magnifixer, so if this happens, try again by closing Magnifixer (press F4 or manually) and press again F1

+## Extra
+- If you want the best possible recording quality settings change the registers with BetterQualityNvidiaCapture.reg